pietromandracci/pysica/doc/plasmapro/ccpla_manual.rst

     show a list of the available options

 *-p, --print-only*
-    prints the simulation parameters on the screen, but does not start the simulation,
+    print the simulation parameters on the screen, but do not start the simulation,
-    this option will rise an error when calling the GUI (-g option)
+    this option rises an error when calling the GUI (-g option)

 *-s, --save-defaults*
     write the default parameters to a file named "ccpla.defaults" and then exit the program